 - Mow the yard – this can even turn into a great side-hustle!

 - Climb a tree or build a fort (surely they’re not too old for this, are they?)

-- Go outside and look up – with teens being on their screens so much, never underestimate the value of going outside and turning their attention towards the heavens, even for 60-seconds.
+- Go outside and look up – with teens being on their screens so much, never underestimate the value of going outside and turning their attention toward the heavens, even for 60-seconds.

 - Camp out – with the weather warming up and everyone getting stir crazy, consider setting up a tent and spending the night outside…even if it’s just in your own backyard.

-I don’t know about you, but I’m prone to buy my kids’ a new pair of shoes or shirt, only to find they already had something similar buried in their closest.
+I don’t know about you, but I’m prone to buy my kids a new pair of shoes or shirt, only to find they already had something similar buried in their closet.
 This is the perfect time to have them pull everything out of their closets and drawers and take a literal inventory of what they own.